econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Therefore, we avoid the data for ages 60 to 69 to prevent any bias in the estimation process, but keep the data for ages 70 and above to capture the behavior of retirees.
 Similarly, we calculate the median portfolio share of risky assets after retirement for ages 70 and above given by @Aboagye2024.

-%% MNW: I'm not sure "bias" is the right word here.
-Wealth-to-income ratio is noisy in this range because of the transition to retirement, and because you're not using a bootstrap weighting matrix, those noisy ages get just as much weight as other ages.
-So you're turning off moments manually as a "shortcut" to the idea that they're not great moments.

 Considering the selection of moments we have chosen, it is clear that there is an imbalance between the wealth-to-income moments and the portfolio share moments.
 There are more wealth to income moments than portfolio share moments (12 vs 5), and the portfolio share moments lie between 0 and 1, whereas the wealth to income ratios can be much larger.
 To account for this, we set the weights to normalize the wealth to income ratios by the highest ratio in the data, making them all lie between 0 and 1, and adjusr the weights for the portfolio share moments by a factor of 12/5, so that the two sets of moments are about equally weighted in the estimation process.
 This ensures that our estimation process puts even weight on the two sets of moments, despite the difference in scale and number of moments.

-%% MNW: The *number* of moments of each type might warrant rescaling, if you want them to be "equally important".
-But calculating the covariance matrix of the empirical moments by bootstrapping will fix the issue with the scale of moments.
-And then reweighting for number of moments is just an artificial push away from the efficient weighting matrix.

 Having chosen the moments we are interested in matching and their respective weights, we can now proceed to a discussion of estimating the parameters of our various models.
 We use the `Econ-ARK` project's `HARK` package to solve and estimate the models, and `optimagic` (@Gabler2022, former `estimagic`) to perform the estimation process.
 Our exercise consists of estimating one parameter (the coefficient of relative risk aversion) for the Life Cycle Portfolio Choice Model and up to three parameters (CRRA, the weight of the bequest motive, and the wealth-shifter of utility parameter) for the `LCP+WarmGlow` model, so we develop a robust and efficient estimation process that can handle a varying number of parameters. <!-- % We call the merging of features from the `HARK` and `estimagic` packages `Estim-ARK`.-->

-%% MNW: I'm not sure "handle a varying number of parameters" is worth mentioning.

 Our estimation process is computationally expensive, requiring the solving and simulation of the model given a parameter set many times.
 Because our simulated moments indeed require simulation, our moment generating functions $\hat{y}_i(\theta)$ have no analytical derivatives with respect to the parameters, so we must rely on numerical differentiation and clever optimization algorithms to find the optimal parameter set.
 We use the `tranquilo` algorithm (@Gabler2024), which stands for TrustRegion Adaptive Noise robust QuadratIc or Linear approximation Optimizer, to find the optimal parameter set.
 The `tranquilo` optimizer has many attractive features, such as being able to evaluate the function in parallel and estimate even noisy objective functions with many parameters, as well as being especially designed for least squares problems, such as the MSM.

-%% MNW: With only 1-3 parameters to estimate, and each function evaluation requiring a few seconds at most (I'd guess 10-20 single threaded), I don't think this is computationally burdensome.
-I think it would take about 5-10 minutes to estimate each specification.

 ## Indirect Inference Results